 image

 GUI

-To start the MSS UI you can lookup for “mss” on your desktop program manager or use a terminal
+To start the MSS UI you have to use a terminal.

+image